 - 2.5.26.
-Building design and materials, whether traditional or contemporary should be well designed and of good quality. - 2.5.27.
-Proposals for new development should demonstrate how they respond to their settings in the light of the local heritage assets (see Policy LH 1).
-Drawings should clearly show the relationship of a proposed development to neighbouring buildings, the whole street if relevant, and the surrounding landscape.
-Details of building design are covered in Local Design Guide A. (See Figure 30 for examples of the village's more modern building materials and styles.) - 2.5.28.
-Improvements to the public areas in and around the village will be encouraged and supported.
-New development should contribute to enhancement work by the provision of more trees, improved shop fronts, high quality surface materials, provision of cycle parking, and the avoidance of street clutter and barriers to pedestrian movement.
+Both traditional or contemporary development should be well-designed and use good quality materials appropriate to their uses. - 2.5.27.
+As appropriate to their scale, nature and location development proposals should demonstrate how they respond to their settings taking account of the local heritage assets and respond positively to the contents of Local Design Guide A. - 2.5.28.
+Improvements to the public areas in and around the village will be supported.
+Where it is practicable to do so, new development should contribute to enhancement work by the provision of trees, improved shop fronts, high quality surface materials, provision of cycle parking, and a well-designed public realm.